Mikuláš Medek: Cycles Action, Food, Naked in Thorns, Games, transition to abstraction (1952–1959)

 In one of the first paintings of this period, The Head that Sleeps Imperialist Sleep (1953), raw reality is brutally perverted into the opposite of socialist-realist optimistic kitsch - black kitsch.
-In the Action series, Medek created his own figurative type, which was originally based on a real model.
-Its stylization and deformation has a firm order and does not appear exaggerated.
-The typical elongation of the arms, as well as the frequent motif of the "needle in the mouth", has its origins in a Febrile seizure during which he experienced somatic depersonalisation.
+In the Action series, Medek created his figurative type, which was originally based on a real model.
+Its stylization and deformation have a firm order and do not appear exaggerated.
+The characteristic elongation of the arms and the recurring motif of the "needle in the mouth" trace back to a febrile seizure during which he experienced somatic depersonalization..
 The basis of the figure is drawing, which he sculpts with colour and light in a single tone.
 The red figures are mostly set in an empty blue space indicated at first only by lines (Large Meal, 1954–1956).
 Sometimes a labyrinth with ladders is depicted below a low horizon (Cranachesque Supralyric with an Imperialist Flower, 1953–1954) or the space is opened up by a window and a view of a wall embedded with shards of glass (Scream, 1954).
 Colour takes on an emotionally symbolic function and is strongest in paintings made only of shades of blue (Action I (Egg), 1955–1956, Action II (Wool), 1956).
 The basic existential anxiety and psychological atmosphere of the 1950s is best described by the title of the series of paintings Naked in Thorns (1956-1958; the first painting in the series, which Medek later repainted, dates from 1954).

 The expressiveness of the paintings gradually disappears in the Games cycle, when their subject becomes a daughter (Games II - Children in the City, 1957).
 Medek smoothly continues to stylize the figure by depicting short hair in the form of stiff spikes and geometrically reducing heads and hands to squares and triangles.
 The picture plane gradually becomes the scene of minor events (The Child and the Tower, 1957, 22nd September in the Pouring Rain, 1958) and ceases to be monochrome.
 In Sleeping IV (1957), Medek used synthetic varnishes for the first time along with oil and then developed this technique throughout his subsequent work.